official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 Iraq’s CBW production capability is designed to survive a military attack and UN inspectors.”

-151 CIG Assessment, 15 March 2002, ‘The Status of Iraqi WMD Programmes’.
+[^151]: CIG Assessment, 15 March 2002, ‘The Status of Iraqi WMD Programmes’.
-152 Minutes, 6 March 2002, JIC meeting.
+[^152]: Minutes, 6 March 2002, JIC meeting.

 462

-The Report of the Iraq Inquiry425.
-In the main text, but not in the Key Judgements, the Assessment warned that the intelligence on Iraq’s WMD and ballistic missile programmes was “sporadic and patchy”.
+425. In the main text, but not in the Key Judgements, the Assessment warned that the intelligence on Iraq’s WMD and ballistic missile programmes was “sporadic and patchy”.
 It added , however, that Iraq was: